sam-myers/datadog-apm/README.md

 -   Adding tags to the active span
 -   Adding tags to the _root_ span (Required to enable filtering and searching in Trace Search and Analytics)
 -   Marking a span as an error without throwing
--   Mark a tag as `<class>.anonymous` if the function name can't be determined
--   Remove invasive logging

 ## Fork notice

 This is a fork of `@gamechanger/datadog-apm`.
 Changes include:

 - Export of the init / trace methods and more
-- Hide the init warning unless `debug: true` in init
-- Service name format is `<service>.<service name>`
+- Does not init the mock tracer when including the library
+- Mark a tag as `<class>.anonFn` if the function name can't be determined
+- Remove invasive logging

 ## Install